tambien/MSG.js/README.md

 odot.js is an OSC-style mediator pattern with audio-rate scheduling for time-critical message passing.

-Using Web Audio as the timing scheduler, odot.js achieves scheduling consistency and accuracy which setTimeout and requestAnimationFrame cannot.
-It is perfect for scheduling audio events (or any events).
+Using Web Audio as the scheduler, odot.js achieves timing consistency and accuracy which setTimeout and requestAnimationFrame cannot.
+It is well-suited for scheduling audio events.

 Features include:
  * audio rate scheduler for time crucial messages (using Web Audio API)